roblatour/ESP32TimeServer/README.md

 ```

 Edit this file before building to match your hardware setup.

-**Note:** settings in this file indicate if you are using certain features or not,
+**Note:** settings in this file indicates if you are using certain features or not,
 including: supportForAnUpTimeRestartButton, supportForLiquidCrystalDisplay, and
 supportForOTEUpdates.
 Please ensure you set these to the correct values (true or false) for
 your desired usage.
 If you are not connecting a Liquid Crystal Display the